The best way to protect yourself from COVID-19 is to avoid being exposed to the virus. This means:

 It’s important to remember:

 - Mixing with more people outside of your household raises your risk.

 - Spending longer amounts of time with people outside of your household also increases risk.

 How can I stay healthy while at home and lower my risk of getting sick?

 Stress, lack of movement, and poor eating choices can easily erode your health.
 Healthy eating and self-care can be a great way to lower your risk of getting sick.

 - Treat chronic conditions like diabetes

 Programs are available to most Blue Shield of California and Blue Shield of California Promise Health Plan members at no extra cost.

 Learn more at wellvolution.com.

-Please note: Medi-Cal and some self-funded employer-sponsored plans do not have access to Wellvolution.
-Please contact the member services number on your ID card if you’re not sure if you have access to Wellvolution.
+Please note: Medi-Cal and some self-funded employer-sponsored plans may not have access to Wellvolution.
+Please contact the customer service number on your ID card if you’re not sure if you have access to Wellvolution.